umaGannamani/floww.ai/README.md

+floww-ai
+Backend Assignment Floww_ai

+Financial Records API
+This is a simple RESTful API for managing personal financial transactions such as income and expenses.

 // Database Setup:
 // The transactions table is created to store transactions (income or expense), including fields like type, category, amount, date, and description.